nix-community/nixpkgs-fmt/README.md

     -   id: nixpkgs-fmt
 ```

-Make sure to have rust nightly available in your environment.
+Make sure to have rust available in your environment.

 Then run `pre-commit install-hooks`